 Location: 5731 Main Street SW, Lakewood, WA

-The Commons at Federal Way includes an enclosed mall along with commercial sprawl surrounding it, and is 15 to 20 minutes north of Tacoma.
-The mall includes Century Theaters, Macy’s and Target.
+The Commons in Federal Way includes an enclosed mall along with commercial sprawl surrounding it and is 15 to 20 minutes north of Tacoma.
+At the mall, you will find Century Theaters, Macy’s, and Target.
 The mall itself isn't large, but the entire area around The Commons is filled with a great selection of restaurants and shops.

 Location: 1928 S Commons, Federal Way, WA

 Freighthouse Square is one of the less traditional shopping centers in Tacoma.
-It is located near the Tacoma Dome and downtown Tacoma and retains the charm of yesteryear without the commercial appeal of a traditional mall, but it also lacks tons of shopping options.
-But that isn’t what a visit to Freighthouse is all about.
+It is located near the Tacoma Dome and downtown Tacoma.
+The center retains the charm of yesteryear without the commercial appeal of a traditional mall, but it also lacks tons of shopping options.
+Although, this isn’t what a visit to Freighthouse is all about.
 This is a great place to go for lunch as its food court is filled with local eateries that run the culinary gamut.
 Then wander and look in the shops and art gallery for a while.